mebusy/notes/dev_notes/GoIn70_6.md

     - The template is used to render the Quote object as HTML and has Quote object fields to render.
     - You’ll notice there are no other elements for a complete page here.
     - Instead those are part of index.html, shown in the following listing.
+    - Here, `.Content` will be an template.HTML object

 ```
 // Listing 6.14 A generic page wrapper: index.html